 Naturally, the next question is then, how?
 How do I go about doing so?

-The following are the 4Cs to consider when building up your employer brand.
+As advice from an employer branding agency, consider the following 4Cs when building up your employer brand.

 Before spending tonnes of effort and resources on your brand, you will need to start by asking, “What do you want to be known for?”

 By having the clarity of your purpose, message and proposition, you can then start considering the pieces that are required to reinforce it.
 In addition, this also means that you are focused on your market positioning which will put you in a better stead to stand out amongst your competition.

 For a brand to be easy communicated and later, spread through word of mouth, it has to be as simple and clear as possible.

 Once you have a clear picture of what you want to be known for, this is where the work starts.
 You will need to integrate the key message into various communication platforms such as your website, social media sites, activities, brand ambassadors etc.

 Is it then a case of the more platforms the merrier?
 While it helps to have more channels to spread your words, you need to be mindful that without a consistent message across the various platforms, you could actually create more confusion about your brand!
 More cooks may spoil the broth!